-- Democratic congressional and state primaries: closed
+- Congressional and state primaries: Closed

-Dozens of Floridians flocked to speak and thousands more signing an online petition in support.
-With recent polling finding 70% of Florida voters-Republicans, Democratsand independents-supporting open primaries, the state has reached a tipping point.
+Dozens of Floridians flocked to speak and thousands more signed an online petition in support.
+With recent polling finding 70% of Florida voters-Republicans, Democrats and independents-supporting open primaries, the state has reached a tipping point.